ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person’s faults,
+Pray don’t forget your own ;
+Remember, those with homes of glass
+Should never throw u stone,
+If we have nothing else to do
+Than talk of those who sin,
-ls better to commence at home
+’Tls better to commence at home
 And from that point begin.
 We have no right to Judge a man
 Until he&#x27;s fairly tried ;